Where Julie Stands on

 Protect AHCCCS from cuts

-More than two million Arizonans depend on Medicaid.
-Cutting coverage doesn’t reduce costs — it shifts them to emergency rooms and raises premiums for everyone with private insurance.
+More than two million Arizonans depend on Arizona's Medicaid program, AHCCCS.
+Cutting healthcare coverage for some of our most vulnerable populations doesn’t reduce costs.
+It shifts them to emergency rooms and raises premiums for everyone with private or commercial insurance.
 Cuts to this program inevitably lead to increases in your healthcare and insurance costs.

 Protect rural hospitals